Gwenio/vscode-ava-test-adapter/README.md

 You can also install 'ts-node' and set `avaExplorer.nodeArgv` to `["-r", "ts-node/register"]`.
 This will register 'ts-node' with the Node interpreter before running the tests.

+## Support

+### Node Support

+The extension mainly aims to support Node LTS versions 12 and above.
+Issues with Node 10 may be addressed, depending on the nature of the issue.

+### AVA Support

+The extension currently tested against these AVA versions:

+- 2.2.0
+- 2.3.0
+- 2.4.0

+Please try these versions before reporting issue.
+For issues newer versions, please submit an issue to the incompatibility can be addressed in a patch.

+### VSCode Support

+The extension is tested against the latest stable release of VSCode.

 ## Developers